ogham/rust-users/README.md

 ## Using mock users

-To set your program up to use either type of Users object, make your functions and structs accept a generic parameter that implements the `Users` trait.
+To set your program up to use either type of `Users` table, make your functions and structs accept a generic parameter that implements the `Users` trait.
-Then, you can pass in an object of either OS or Mock type.
+Then, you can pass in a value of either OS or Mock type.

 Here’s a complete example: